 How to Hire Malta Employees

 Companies wanting to learn how to hire Malta employees should start with an employment contract.
 You can use an oral or written contract in English or Maltese that’s either fixed- or indefinite-term, depending on your needs.
 All contracts should include relevant policies and figures, such as benefits, compensation, working hours, and termination requirements.
-Whenever you include a salary or compensation amounts, you should use Euros instead of any other currency.
+Whenever you include salary or compensation amounts, you should use Euros instead of any other currency.
+Law also stipulates that employers should explain conditions of employment upon engagement and provide the employee with a written statement of these conditions.

 If you decide to hire non-citizens, you’ll need to follow a separate hiring process.
 Any citizen of the European Union (EU) can live and work in Malta without a residence permit for three months.
 However, they must apply for a work permit after those three months.
 Non-EU citizens must meet the laws set out in the Immigration Act and can only begin working for your company after getting a work visa.